tanoymajumdar/Data-Cleaning/README.md

 # Pandas
-Using pandas library to tabulate data properly and calculate ratios.
+Using pandas library to clean and tabulate data properly and calculate ratios.